-We also look at the K-S statistic between output and target distributions, which measures the maximum difference between the cumulative density functions of the two distributions.
+We also look at the KS statistic between output and target distributions, which measures the maximum difference between the cumulative density functions of the two distributions.
 This metric has additional experimental relevance as it can be directly estimated from a finite number of measurements taken in the computational basis on the prepared quantum state.
-In Fig.~\ref{fig:ks_mps_D} a), we show the behavior of the KS statistic between $\ket{\psi}$ and the target Irwin Hall distribution as the number of MPS layers increases.
+In Fig.~\ref{fig:ks_mps_D} a), we show the behavior of the KS statistic between $\ket{\psi}$ and the target Irwin-Hall distribution as the number of MPS layers increases.
 Again, we see that the general trend also decreases as a power law with increasing layer depth.
 However, in this case the behavior of KS statistic is not a smooth function and is not strictly decreasing.
 This simply demonstrates that state fidelity is not always in one-to-one correspondence with all measures of distance between the prepared and target output distributions.

-This fact is further emphasized when we compare distributions prepared by our quantum circuit and the ideal normal distribution.
-We plot this comparison in Fig.~\ref{fig:ks_mps_D} b), for $n=8,16,32$ and $64$.
-We find that in all cases, a single layer of the MPS circuit already achieves a fairly low value for the KS-statistic, comparable with the error originating solely from the Irwin Hall approximation as shown in Fig.~\ref{fig:discretizationerror}.
-We also find that differences between the target Irwin Hall distribution and the target ideal distribution in many cases offset the differences between the prepared distribution and the target Irwin Hall distribution.
+This fact is further emphasized when we compare distributions prepared by our quantum circuit simulation and the ideal normal distribution.
+We plot this comparison in Fig.~\ref{fig:ks_mps_D} b), for $n=8,16,32$ and $64$ and $N=14$.
+At high circuit depth, where we apply many circuit layers of the iterative MPS state preparation procedure, we very closely reproduce the exact Irwin-Hall distribution in the amplitudes of the quantum state.
+We find that in all cases, a single layer of the MPS circuit already achieves a fairly low value for the KS-statistic, comparable with the error originating solely from the Irwin-Hall approximation as shown in Fig.~\ref{fig:discretizationerror}.
+We also find that differences between the target Irwin-Hall distribution and the target ideal distribution in many cases offset the differences between the prepared distribution and the target Irwin-Hall distribution.
 This results in relatively strong fluctuations in the KS statistic value with increasing circuit depth.
 In all cases, the Irwin-Hall error dominates the MPS approximation error beyond depth $D=5$.
 In fact, it is only for $n=32$ and $n=64$, that there appears to be any significant benefit in going beyond $D=1$.